aFarkas/lazysizes/plugins/rias/README.md

 ##Basic/quick usage

-* Simply add the rias plugin right after the lazysizes scripts or concat those scripts into your script bundle:
+* Add the RiaS plugin right after the lazysizes scripts or concat those scripts into your script bundle:

 ```html
 <!-- include lazysizes + rias extension -->